We are turning our beautiful Ocean into a plastic soup.

 - If the rate at which plastic debris enters the Ocean goes unchecked, it is possible that the Ocean could contain 1 tonne of plastic for every 3 tonnes of fish by 2025, and more plastic than fish by 2050.

-- The plastic debris floating on the ocean surface accounts for only 5% of all the plastic trash dumped into the sea; the other 95% is submerged beneath the surface.
+- The plastic debris floating on the Ocean surface accounts for only 1% of all the plastic trash dumped into the sea; the other 99% is submerged beneath the surface.

 - This includes the billions of tiny pieces of plastic, called microbeads, that are often added to products such as toothpaste, face wash and abrasive cleaners, and are small enough to easily pass through water filtration and sewage treatment systems to end up polluting the Ocean.